Elijah1111/TouchscreenShenanigans/README.md

 To save hassle I disable elan_i2c and then renable if the script detects the error in journal

+It is not terriblly efficent, but I attempted to streamline as well as I could.

 # Usage
 Make the .sh file executable and update the path in the service file to where the script is.